-Not enough is known about the other three children (assuming one includes SJH) to determine where they were born.
-Irish Civil Registration records start in 1845 and contain no events concerning any of them.
+About two of the other three children, not enough is known to determine where they were born, but they could have been born in New Jersey.
+Irish Civil Registration records start in 1845 and contain no events concerning either of them.

 John m.
 1808 Judith Ann Limerick, sister of Col. Wm.
 Limerick, of Union Hall, Myross Parish, Co.
 Cork.
 Died ca 1824 without issue.

+Samuel James Hingston, b ca 1775, d 1830.

-50. Lt Col. James, was an ensign in 1805, served in the Peninsula War, was appointed Commandant, Royal African Corps in 1828 and Lt.
+The remaining known child, 50 Lt Col James Hingston, is more puzzling.
+According to Burke’s, he was an ensign in 1805, served in the Peninsula War, was appointed Commandant, Royal African Corps in 1828 and Lt.
 Gov. of Cape Coast Castle, Ghana.
-He died on Nov 26 1837 in Camden-town.
-He is shown as b ca 1779.

-Samuel James Hingston, b ca 1775, d 1830.
+He died on Nov 26 1837 in Kentish-town, and his son, Clayton, declared him to be 49, which would make him born ca 1789.
+It would also make him an ensign at 16, which, although possible, is not likely.

+The other oddity about 50 James is that he joined the army as an officer, meaning his family probably had to buy him a commission.
+The alert reader will have noticed that SJH started as an enlisted man, as shown on the birth of his first son born in Quebec, and was promoted to officer in 1810.
+This tells me that either he was younger than 50 James, and the family could only afford one commission, or he had a falling out with the family, enlisted, and made his way up the ranks on his own.
+If James was older, he would have had to have been over 62 at his death, and at least 30 when he enlisted.

-It is thus consistent with known facts that John, James, Samuel, and possibly another unknown child (unless the unborn Spencer is the fourth), would have been born in New Jersey.
+In any case, at most John, Samuel, James and possibly the yet unborn Spencer could be the four children claimed by Benezer in his petition to have been born in New Jersey.
 The order is not clear.
 John appears to have settled in an estate in Ireland, but it might not have been his father’s as some records indicate that Benezer sold his share before going to New Jersey.
 But if naming conventions were followed, 50.
 James should have come first.

-The alert reader will have noticed that although James appears to have started his military career as an officer, normally buying his commission, SJH started as an enlisted man, as it appears on the birth of his first son born in Quebec, and promoted to officer in 1810.
-This could indicate he was the youngest of the New Jersey contingent, and that the family could not afford to buy him a commission.

 The trouble with names

-Other than the lack of document directly linking SJH to Benezer and Priscilla, the most troubling part of the case to me has always been the lack of alignment with conventional naming patterns.
+Other than the lack of a document directly linking SJH to Benezer and Priscilla, the most troubling part of the case to me has always been the lack of alignment with conventional naming patterns.
 8. James and Catherine Murdock quite closely adhered to naming conventions: Elizabeth (maternal gm), William (paternal gf), Elizabeth again (paternal gm), Maria Helena (?), Benezer Murdock (maternal gf), Catherine (mother), Mary (?), James (father, but died as child), James again (father), Isabella and John.

 Among Benezer’s known or attributed children, one finds several James’s (paternal gf) and a Catherine (paternal gm), but no Benezer, Priscilla, or Richard.
-And although the James part of Samuel James is familiar, Samuel is not a common name in the Hingston family, although it might come from Rev Samuel Hales, William Hales’s father and SJH’s uncle.
+And although the James part of Samuel James is familiar, Samuel is not a common name in the Hingston family before then, although it might come from Rev. Samuel Hales, William Hales’s father and SJH’s uncle.
 Not all of the four New Jersey children are known, so some bearing family names may have died young, or be wrongly attributed to other branches of the family.
-The same situation applies to SJH’s children, none of which were called Benezer or Priscilla, or any name that could be tied to the Comptons.
-Perhaps SJH was making a break from his family, and that name consistency was the last thing on his mind.
+The same situation applies to SJH’s children, none of whom were called Benezer or Priscilla, or any name that could be tied to the Comptons.
+Perhaps SJH was making a break from his family, and name consistency was the last thing on his mind.